swat-ds/reactor-rooom/about.md

 ## The Exhibition

 *The Reactor Room: An Immersive Chernobyl Exhibition* is a digital installation featuring the work of students in Professor José Vergara’s course Chernobyl: Nuclear Narratives and the Environment (Spring 2020) at Swarthmore College.
 This interactive exhibition seeks to facilitate public engagement with the Chernobyl catastrophe and its associated mythology.
 Over the course of the Spring 2020 semester, students produced outward-facing digital products that investigate diverse aspects of Chernobyl’s cultural, environmental, social, and political consequences.
 As you navigate through this installation, you will encounter maps that visually trace the radioactive fallout from Chernobyl.
 You will meet some of the key figures who experienced, survived, and perpetrated one of the worst nuclear catastrophes in history.
 You will have the opportunity to engage with the sounds and silences associated with the disaster.
 You will be taken on a virtual tour of street art in Pripyat; read annotated poetry translations; see Chernobyl through the paranoid lens of conspiracy theories; and consider the disaster’s ongoing and unquantifiable impact on plant and animal life.
 Individually, these projects are snapshots that reflect the fragmented narratives and memories of Chernobyl.
-Together, they invite you to become an active participant in the study of the Chernobyl collective mythology.
+Together, they invite you to become an active participant in the study of Chernobyl's collective mythology.

-## The Course: Chernobyl: Nuclear Narratives and the Environment
+## The Course -- Chernobyl: Nuclear Narratives and the Environment

 We began this course by asking a straightforward question: What really happened at the Chernobyl Nuclear Power Plant?
 At our first meetings, we pieced together the basic facts of the disaster.
 On April 26, 1986, the operators of the Chernobyl Nuclear Power Station near Pripyat, Ukraine conducted a routine test of the reactor’s capacity to operate under reduced power.
 Due to a combination of operator error and faulty design, Reactor 4 exploded.
 The ensuing spread of radioactivity across Europe resulted in a mass evacuation, political turmoil, unprecedented ecological devastation, and, some would argue, the end of the Soviet Union.